Volume 3 - Growth and Consequences - The Life and Adventures of Sir Edelbert Spore

 A few specials seem to break this randomness.
-I have had Fly on eight different turns and Forest capability on four turns.
-Scout has the record with thirteen turns.
+I have had Fly on six different turns and Forest Capability on four turns.
+Scout has the record with eleven turns.

 I would expect every side to have Scouts and most sides to have Flyers.
 Forest capability would be less frequent based on a sides local terrain needs, but Forest hex variations are one of the most likely hexes to be encountered in general.

 Since the random pick comes from the list of all specials, what if the frequency of those specials in reality, affects the chance they will manifest from Weird Chant?